InexperiencedMe/myppal/README.md

 <img src="Resources for README/PPAL pipeline.jpg" style="width:75%;"/>
 </p>

-Algorithm from the paper beat all previous similar active learning methods, but it used a constant ratio of candidate pool picked by uncertainty, so diversity sampler also had the same options to choose from.
-I wanted to see how do these 2 methods work together, and which should be prioritized.
+Algorithm from the paper beat all previous similar active learning methods, but it uses a constant ratios of images sampled at each stage.
+I wanted to see how these 2 methods work together, and which should be prioritized.

 More details have been included in the [thesis](myppalThesisBen.pdf) I wrote.
 I also made a [video](https://youtu.be/27F1JQ2qatY) describing the whole background of this project and commenting the important thesis' parts in a more approachable way.